masakudamatsu/site-search-chatbot/memory-bank/techContext.md

 ## Development Methodology
-- **Test-Driven Development (TDD):** The project will follow a TDD approach.
-For each new feature, a failing test (primarily using Playwright for end-to-end testing) will be written first.
-The implementation code will then be developed to make the test pass, followed by an optional refactoring step.
+- **Test-Driven Development (TDD):** The project strictly follows a TDD approach as defined in `.clinerules/06-tdd-workflow.md`.
+For each new feature, a failing test must be written first (Red), followed by the minimal implementation to pass the test (Green), and finally code cleanup (Refactor).

 ## Web Crawler Implementation
 - **Core Logic (`src/lib/crawler.ts`):**